Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Proposed Approach for Scalable Decentralised Synthetic Data Generation

 In particular, between steps 3) and 4), we need to trust a computation agent with the aggregated histogram, who then runs a differentially-private synthetic data algorithm.
 If this agent is compromised, an adversary can access non-private aggregated histogram.

 What the adversary could learn about individuals participating in the data analysis depends on the nature of the dataset.
-Barring the presence of any unique personally identifiable information such as an ID (which should be removed), data points in the aggregate histogram should not be traceable to the individual who contributed it.
-However in non-homogeneous populations, identifiable outliers in the histogram could compromise the privacy of participants from certain subgroups.
+For example, in non-homogeneous populations, identifiable outliers in the histogram could compromise the privacy of participants from certain subgroups.
 This is of particular concern if it involves protected characteristics or individuals from marginalised groups.

-To mitigate against these attacks, we use the following methods to strengthen the privacy assurance of our approach.
+To mitigate against these attacks, we use the following provisions to strengthen the privacy assurance of our approach.

-\subsubsection{\textbf{Random Selection}}
+\subsubsection{Random Selection}

 In a naive implementation of MPC, all parties receive the same output, i.e. the result of evaluating the arithmetic circuit.
 However, it is possible for different parties to receive different outputs or no output at all.
 We delegate the subsequent tasks to a randomly chosen computation party instead, i.e. only the chosen party receives the aggregated histogram output.
-The random selection is part of the MPC circuit as a joint random number generation procedure and hence adherence is enforced by the MPC protocol used (and with the underlying security parameters discussed in Section~\ref{sec:background_mpc}).
+The random selection is part of the MPC circuit as a joint random number generation procedure and hence adherence is enforced by the MPC protocol used (and with the underlying security parameters).

-Random selection reduces the chance of a malicious party getting the non-private aggregated histogram.
-Furthermore, it is impossible for the adversary to cheat the random number generation through its choice of inputs.
-It is worth recalling that MPC still protects the input data (individual records) as long as the protocol security assumptions hold, thereby limiting the attack surface.
+Random selection reduces the chance of a malicious party getting access to the aggregated histogram.
+Furthermore, it is impossible for the adversary to cheat the random number generation through its choice of inputs alone.
+It is worth recalling that MPC still protects the input data (individual records) as long as the protocol security assumptions hold, limiting the attack surface.